tahatms12/twiliophone/README.md

 ## Environment Variables

-Create a `.env` file based on `.env.sample` with the following values:
+Set the following variables in your Netlify project settings or in a local `.env` file for development:

 - `REACT_APP_TWILIO_ACCESS_TOKEN_SERVER_URL` – Endpoint that returns a Twilio access token for Voice and Conversations.
 - `REACT_APP_TWILIO_CONVERSATIONS_SERVICE_SID` – Conversations service identifier used for SMS.